-- Common Nails: Used for most medium to heavy construction work, this type of nail has a thick head and can be driven into tough materials.
-Common nails are made from wire and cut to the proper length and are available in sizes 2d through 60d.
+Used for most medium to heavy construction work, this type of nail has a thick head and can be driven into tough materials.
+They are characterized by their thick shank and wide, flat head.
+Ideal for rough framing, they provide strong holding power in wooden structures.

-- Finishing Nails: Finishing nails are lighter than common nails and have a small head.
+Finishing nails are lighter than common nails and have a small head.
 They are often used for installing paneling and trim where you do not want the nail head to show.

-- Drywall Nails: Nails made for drywall installation are often ringed and have an indented head.
+Nails made for drywall installation are often ringed and have an indented head.
 Annular-ring nails have sharp ridges all along the nail shaft, providing greater holding power.

 Masonry nails should not be used where high strength is required.
-Fastening to brick, stone, or reinforced concrete should be made with screws or lag bolts.
+Fastening to brick, stone, or reinforced concrete should be made with screws or lag bolts instead.